The Republic of Yemen, a least developed country (LDC), ranks 152 out of 156 in the SDG Index Dashboard Report 2018.

 EU development cooperation has focused primarily on supporting the resilience capacity of crisis-affected communities, households and individuals in rural and urban areas and of key institutions, with a special attention to agriculture livelihoods to enhance food security, basic health and social protection services.
 These interventions respond to the most acute problems facing Yemenis today, such as severe food insecurity and malnourishment, exposure to preventable diseases without adequate access to health care and a general lack of basic services: clean drinking water, social protection for the most vulnerable or education.
 The ongoing development portfolio also includes successful initiatives in support to MSMEs, small-scale businesses and cash-for-work schemes (especially in the field of the preservation and restoration of cultural heritage); and community reconciliation and people-to-people diplomacy.

-- The EU has also provided assistance to enhance the resilience of internally displaced persons.
+The EU has also provided assistance to enhance the resilience of internally displaced persons (IDP).
 EU programmes are mainly implemented by UN agencies as well as a number of international non-governmental organisations.